orvio/LNGateway/program.md

 ![Port selected](https://orvio.github.io/LNGateway/Images/portselection.png)

 The name of the port depends on your operating system.
 On Windows serial ports are usually named like "COM1".
-Most of the menu entry will also say "Arduino Micro" next to the port name.
+Most of the time the menu entry will also say "Arduino Micro" next to the port name.
 You need to have the Arduino board connected to your computer in order to select the serial port.

 ## Uploading the project